 Trans fats are the worse of the two when it comes to cholesterol.
-Not only do they raise your LDL, but trans fats are shown to actually lower your HDL.
+Not only do they raise your LDL, but trans fats have been shown to actually lower your HDL.
 Trans fats tend to be in margarines, many baked goods, and processed goods.
-The most common source of trans fats are partially hydrogenated oils.
+The most common source of trans fats is partially hydrogenated oils.

 It may seem counterproductive, but one of the best ways to combat unhealthy fats is more fat.

 You can also avoid high cholesterol by eating heart-healthier foods.
 It may seem counterproductive, but one of the best ways to combat unhealthy fats is more fat — healthy fats, that is.
 You’ll want to look for unsaturated fats, like omega-3 fatty acids.
 These can be found in fatty fish, olive oil, and certain nuts.
 Avocados are also sources of healthy fats.
 Dietary fibers are also shown to lower cholesterol.
 It’s believed that soluble (dietary) fiber reduces the absorption of LDL into the bloodstream.
 Luckily, there are many foods out that can naturally lower your cholesterol, giving you plenty of options to try.

 There are also two major lifestyle changes that you can make to improve your cholesterol levels.
 The first is exercising more.
 Adding any exercise to your routine is good for you, but the American Heart Association suggests 40 minutes of moderate exercise three or four times a week.
 Others suggest 30 to 60 minutes a day, though this can be two 15-minute sessions or one 60-minute walk.
 The important thing is to exercise.